AshleyZR/AshleyZR/README.md

 - 👋 Hi, I’m Ziyu (Ashley) Ren
-- 👀 I’m interested in psycholinguistics (specifically, how do we read and how do we type) and language learning technologies.
+- 👀 I’m interested in educational technology and human-computer interaction.
 I hope to complete a PhD in educational technology
 - 🌱 I’m currently learning psychology and data science at UChicago
 - 📫 How to reach me: ziyuren@uchicago.edu
 - 📲 This is my LinkedIn profile: www.linkedin.com/in/ziyuren